zvanderbosch/phot2lc/docs/source/quickstart.rst

 .. code-block:: text

   -h --help      Show command line options
-  -c --codes     Print a list of available telescope codes -t --telescope Code name for telescope used
+  -c --codes      Print list of available telescope codes -b --barycorr   If used, skip barycentric corrections -n --nolog      If used, ignore existing phot2lc_log file -a --author     Name of phot2lc user
+  -t --telescope  Code name for telescope used
-  -s --source    Code name for photometry program used -p --photname  Base filename for photometry output files -i --image     Name of specific image instead of list -o --object    Name of object matching stars.dat entry -f --filter    Name of filter used for observations -b --barycorr  If invoked, do NOT perform barycentric corrections
+  -s --source     Code name for photometry pipeline used -p --photname   Base filename for photometry input files -i --image      Name of specific image instead of an image list -o --object     Name of object matching stars.dat entry -f --filter     Name of filter used for observations

-If these command line arguments are used, they will *override the defaults* that are set within the config.dat file by the photconfig program.
+When the ``--author``, ``--telescope``, ``--source``, ``--photname``, ``--image``, ``--object``, or ``--filter`` options are used, they will *override the defaults* that are set within the config.dat file by the photconfig program.

 Input Files